Core Keeper: Gameplay

 Core Keeper is a top-down sandbox survival game set in a procedurally generated underground world.
 It can be played solo or cooperatively with up to eight players, with worlds hosted locally or on dedicated servers.

 Players begin in a central chamber known as the Core and expand outward by digging through terrain, gathering resources, and uncovering a series of biomes with distinct enemies, materials and environmental hazards.
 Progressively deeper areas introduce tougher creatures and more complex traversal challenges, while later updates added travel options such as boats and portals to support long-distance exploration.

 Crafting drives progression.
 Resources collected while exploring can be refined into equipment, workstations, and structures that unlock further crafting tiers.
 The game includes skill trees that improve through repeated use, enhancing abilities such as mining, combat, fishing, gardening and movement.
 Optional systems such as farming, cooking and fishing provide food, buffs and crafting materials that support sustained exploration and boss encounters.

 Automation becomes possible as players advance.
 Conveyor belts, mechanical arms, wiring systems and various automated production devices allow for large-scale resource processing, farming setups and base logistics, enabling more efficient progression for players who enjoy technical or creative approaches.

 Combat features a mixture of roaming enemies and bosses that act as major progression milestones.
 Early-game bosses must be defeated to unlock new technologies and reach subsequent biomes, while later bosses drop powerful equipment, materials or tools that improve mobility, survivability or efficiency.
 Although higher-tier bosses can often be challenged in flexible order depending on a player’s gear, skill, playstyle or group size, they contribute to the game’s overall power curve and eventual endgame.
 If a player dies, they respawn at the starting chamber and may recover dropped equipment by returning to the site of their death.

 Development

 Announcement and early development (2021)

-Core Keeper was developed by Pugstorm and published by Fireshine Games.
+Core Keeper was developed by Linköping, Sweden-based Pugstorm and published by Fireshine Games.
 It was announced during an IGN livestream on 11 June 2021.
 It launched in open alpha later that year from 1–14 December.
 A demo was also released for Steam Next Fest in February 2022.